 Creating Harmony and Peace for Ourselves and Others

-Peace
+Peace on Earth

 Happiness is not a matter of rushing through a life of intense activity, it is a life of balance, order, rhythm, and harmony.

-Your Universe: How to achieve Peace of Mind by Alan Watts
+Your Universe: How to Achieve Peace of Mind by Alan Watts

 Alan Wilson Watts was a British philosopher who interpreted and popularized Eastern philosophy for a Western audience.
-Watts wrote more than 25 books and articles on subjects important to Eastern and Western religion, introducing the then-burgeoning youth culture to The Way of Zen (1957), one of the first bestselling books on Buddhism.
+Watts wrote more than 25 books and articles on subjects important to Eastern and Western religion, introducing the then-burgeoning youth culture to The Way of Zen (I highly recommend this), one of the first bestselling books on Buddhism.
 In Psychotherapy East and West (1961), Watts proposed that Buddhism could be thought of as a form of psychotherapy and not a religion.
 He considered Nature, Man and Woman (1958) to be, "from a literary point of view—the best book I have ever written."
 He also explored human consciousness, in the essay "The New Alchemy" (1958), and in the book The Joyous Cosmology (1962).

 Comments